 Scaling Lean: Mastering the Key Metrics for Startup Growth by Ash Maurya

 Where Maurya’s first book (Running Lean) is about getting to a business model that works, this book is about what happens next.
 It’s about what happens when you have paying customers, and you begin to scale-up your business… but then you find things start to break under the strain of serving more customers.

 How can you use lean practices and rapid, iterative learning loops to keep moving forward?

 What metrics should you measure?
 What should you focus on first?
 How can you discover the constraints that are holding your business back?
 And how do you know what the root cause of your problems are?

 This book will give you a step-by-step process to follow as you build traction with your product.

 And so there you have it.
-Twenty eight awesome books that intrapreneurs should read to master their discipline in 2021.
+Thirty awesome books that intrapreneurs should read to master their discipline in 2022.
 Enjoy!